lynchdonala/Heatmiser-for-home-assistant/docs/hub.md

 ## Helper Sensors/Entities

-- Away - whether the hub is set to permanently away
+- Away - whether the hub is away
-- Holiday - whether the hub is on holiday/temporarily away
+- Away End - if the hub is away and this date is set, then the hub will automatically turn off away mode at this time
-- Holiday End - the end date of a holiday

 ## Diagnostic Entities